 Hydrologic Partitioning of Treated Runoff

-Because the MDC require that infiltration pavement systems infiltrate the entire design storm, 100% of treated runoff is allocated to ET&I. Figure D-8 below shows how the percent of annual runoff treated increases with the percent sizing of an infiltrating permeable pavement system.
+Because the MDC require that infiltration pavement systems infiltrate the entire design storm, 100% of treated runoff is allocated to ET&I. The relative proportion of ET&I to Effluent in the Treated Runoff is estimated to remain constant regardless of whether the system is under or oversized but does vary based on Hydrologic Soil Group (HSG).
+The relative proportion of treated runoff between ET&I and Effluent as it varies based on HSG is shown in Table D-5.
+Figure D-8 below shows how the percent of annual runoff treated increases with the percent sizing of an infiltrating permeable pavement system.